Harendrasingh1/MAUSAM-App/README.md

 # React Weather App
-This is a web app developed as a final project for SheCodes React using React.js.
+This is a web app developed as a final year project in IIIT Allahabad React using React.js.
 It allows users to search for the weather conditions of any city in the world and provides current weather information.
 The app fetches weather data using the SheCodes Weather API.
 # Features
 - Users can search for weather conditions of any city in the world.
 - The app displays the current weather conditions, including temperature and weather description.